newmanne/SATFC/README.md

 ### SATFC 1.7 [8/06/2015]

 * New feature, _parallel portfolios_, allow SATFC to execute multiple solving techniques in parallel, returning a result as soon as any technique succeeds.
 Previous versions of SATFC applied each technique sequentially.
+* Enhanced the presolver technique to look beyond a station's immediate neighbours

 ## Introduction